-Non-executive corporate officers may be repaid for expenses incurred while performing their duties.
+Board members may be reimbursed for expenses incurred while performing their duties.

-They may also receive exceptional compensation for a one-off or special assignments.
+They may also receive exceptional compensation for one-off or special assignments.

-13.1.2 Term of office of executive corporate officers - Employment contract for corporate officers
+13.1.2.
+Term of office of corporate officers - Employment contract for corporate officers

 The term of office of the various corporate officers is indicated in Chapter 12 of this Universal Registration Document.